-It's startling, however, to think about the changes in these foods over the years.
-The genetic modification of food is staggering.
+It's startling when we consider the changes in food over the years - especially when it comes to the genetic modification of our food supply.
 Nearly 80 percent of non-organic processed foods contain GMOs.

 Can there be anything more artificial than taking the DNA of one organism and inserting it into another organism in order to create a desired trait?
 I don't need long-term studies to prove what my gut tells me.
 Food in its original, God-given packaging is far superior to food created by humans.